swiftlang/swift-evolution/proposals/0111-remove-arg-label-type-significance.md

 fn2(1, 2)
 ```

-Removing this feature simplifies the type system and brings its behavior in line with the intended semantics of Swift naming:
+Removing this feature simplifies the type system.
+It also changes the way argument labels are treated to be consistent with how default arguments are treated; that is, tied to a declaration and not part of the type system:

 > Essentially, argument labels become part of the names of declarations (only!), which is consistent with our view that the names of functions/methods/initializers include all of the argument names.